AntoBoto/PoEM/CONTRIBUTING.md

 ### Refactoring

-BrrrFren Core is a direct fork of Bitcoin Core and therefore benefits from as little refactoring as possible on code that is created upstream.
+BrrrFren Core is a direct fork of PoEM Core and therefore benefits from as little refactoring as possible on code that is created upstream.
 If you see any structural issues with upstream code, please propose these fixes for [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin) and future BrrrFren Core